PeterDoesMaths/my-first-blog/simulated-annealing.md

 To assist us, the coach provides a crucial piece of information: a 'score' of how well each pair of footballers play together.
 For example, if two players go well in the same team, the score between them would be low.
 On the other hand, if the two make a horrid combination, like what could happen if they play in the same position, then their score would be very high.
 Typically, good players have low scores with all their teammates, while fringe players have high scores.

 We begin with a simpler scenario to better understand the problem.
 Consider a squad with only five players and suppose you need to select a team of three.
 Each player can be thought of as a vertex on a graph.
-The verticies are connected to each other by weighted edges, where the weighting corresponds to the score between players.
+The vertices are connected to each other by weighted edges, where the weighting corresponds to the score between players.
 Below is what such a graph could look like.

 <img src="assets/5PlayerGraph.png" width="400">

 Since every vertex is connected to all others by a weighted edge, we have a *complete weighted graph*.
-If we choose three verticies and keep the edges that connect them, we get a weighted subgraph, and the *cost* is the sum of the weights.
+If we choose three vertices and keep the edges that connect them, we get a weighted subgraph, and the *cost* is the sum of the weights.
 For example, if we select players 3, 4 and 5, then the cost of the team would be 1 + 2 + 3 = 6.

 More formally, we can represent the weight between players with the symmetric matrix

 <img src="assets/WeightMatrix.png" width="300">

-where the entry $W_{ij}$ is equal to the weight of the edge joining verticies $i$ and $j$.
+where the entry $W_{ij}$ is equal to the weight of the edge joining vertices $i$ and $j$.
 Then, for a team of players $x = (x_1,x_2,x_3)$, where each $x_i$ is a unique number in the set $\{1,2,3,4,5\}$, the cost is defined by

 $ f(x) = \frac{1}{2}\sum_{i=1}^3 \sum_{j=1}^3 W_{x_i, x_j}.$